binpatel31/GITS/Results.md

 # Conclusion
+* It was observed that overall the participants took less time in doing tasks in GIT as compared to GITS.
+The reason for this is because the participant is more familiar with GIT and have first hand experience in GIT.
+* Participants took less time for task 1 because, Git required two commands to perform a task which could be done in 1 command in GITS.
+*
 # Threats to Validity
  * Since all the participants had a good knowledge of Git, as they have been using it for quite a long time now, time for performing with GITS and traditional GIT may differ for a person who is unfamiliar with any of these tools.
+ * The data is collected only of 10 particpants which may not be enough to draw strong conclusions.